 Duke international freshmen, sophomores, juniors, and seniors interested in studying away in their home country or country of residence during the spring 2021 semester can apply to Duke-Approved programs through GEO.
 Students will need to meet the conditions of participation outlined below in order to enroll in the study away at home option.
 For more guidance, please book an advising appointment with the GEO Advisor who focuses on your home region: https://globaled.duke.edu/advising.

 - Students interested in applying to a Duke-Approved program must complete this survey: https://duke.qualtrics.com/jfe/form/SV_2udx2GmQWR7xDFz.

-- Students must have sophomore, junior, or senior standing at Duke.
+- Students must be enrolled at Duke.

 - Students must not be on disciplinary or academic probation at Duke.

 - Students must enroll in a Duke-Approved program based in their home country or country of residence.